len0xx/len0xx/README.md

 - 👋 Hi, I’m @len0xx
-- 🎓 Ural Federal University student
+- 🎓 Ural Federal University student and employee
 - 👨🏻‍💻 I write code in a lot of languages such as C/C++, PHP, JavaScript, Python and Assembly (kinda)